I am a MAID provider. It’s the most meaningful—and maddening—work I do. Here's why. - Macleans.ca

 I didn’t regret it at first.
 But when I started thinking deeply about how to better safeguard this process, I regretted ending this young person’s life.
 I just parachuted in, I didn’t know this patient.
 And I didn’t take the time to have a meaningful discussion with them.
 I didn’t sit down and say, “Why don’t you just try this treatment?
 If it’s as bad as you think it’s going to be, MAID will be available.”
 MAID was so new then, and we were all so focused on patient autonomy.
 The current law has no place for clinical judgement, and no stipulation for meaningful conversation.
 If it did, this person may be alive today.

 Gaps in the law become a bigger problem with mental disorders.
 It’s not at all clear, even for a practising psychiatrist like me, what to do for a patient with a mental illness who asks to die.
-I recently had a patient with chronic depression who was considering applying for MAID until we finally found an effective treatment.
-She asked me how requests in patients with depression would eventually be assessed.
-I said we’d have to distinguish a rational desire to die from one driven by depression, and she replied, “But why would I want to die if it wasn’t because of the depression?”
+I recently had a patient with chronic depression who was planning to apply for MAID until we finally found an effective treatment.
+They asked me how requests in patients with depression would eventually be assessed.
+I said we’d have to distinguish a rational desire to die from one driven by depression, and they replied, “But why would I want to die if it wasn’t because of the depression?”
 That gave me pause.
 At the very least, I think we need to prompt clinicians to exercise clinical judgment—both the clinician and the patient should feel that there have been reasonable attempts at treatment.
 And rather than just checking boxes, we should have to sit down and have a meaningful conversation about the desire for death.

 Finally, there needs to be a clear temporal timeframe in the law assigned to the phrase “reasonably foreseeable natural death.”
 This was part of the original law, which was very Canadian—it was purposefully vague so as not to upset anybody.
 But in practice, providers have interpreted this to mean anything from a few months for terminal illness to several years for chronic illness.
 The MAID track for people who don’t have a reasonably foreseeable natural death is more safeguarded, including a 90-day waiting period and required expertise on the condition underlying the request.
 It’s not safe clinical practice for people who potentially have years to live to bypass these safeguards.